marcelmos/wp-todo-list-plugin/README.md

 Adding new task:
 - Press big button "New Task"
-- Type task name (Required), set deadline date, select task priority level
+- Type task name (required), set deadline date, select task priority level and chose who would to do this task (required)
 - Press "Add Task" button

 Edit task: